Fred-org/FRED-docs/source/Support/Support.rst

 * General Info

-While we are setting up all this, please use the following general contact form for direct inquiries to the FRED developement team.
+While we are setting up all this, please use the following general contact form for direct inquiries to the FRED development team.

 `General contact form <../_static/ContactForm_GeneralSupport.html>`_